schellenberg/computerscience20/_sources/VisualProgrammingEnv/CharacterControl.rst

 Controlling a Character with WASD (Repetition and Conditionals)
 ===============================================================

-.. sidebar:: Teacher Note - Overview of Day
+.. topic:: Quick Overview of Day

     Introduce the **repeat** block by having a sprite shrink before disappearing.
 Demonstrate simple event-driven programming by moving a sprite with WASD using the **when key pressed** block.
 Use the **forever** block, combined with the **if-then** block to improve the motion of the sprite.